 According to Zeier’s LinkedIn home page, he previously worked in regional sales for Bank of America and Academy Mortgage Corporation.
 As of January 2020, Zeier is listed as a Regional Manager with Homeowners Financial Group based in Atlanta.

 Few players in Georgia history deserve more recognition than Eric Zeier.
-Without his record-setting days to light the torch, the long run of great Dawgs at QB from Mike Bobo to Quincy Carter to David Greene to D.J.
+Without his record-setting NCAA days to light the torch, the long run of great Dawgs passers from Mike Bobo to Quincy Carter to David Greene to D.J.
 Shockley to Matthew Stafford to Aaron Murray to Jake Fromm might not have happened.